In-depth reviews

 As one of the flagship SUV models in BMW’s range, the latest X5 unsurprisingly comes packed with advanced safety tech.
 The most impressive kit is part of the BMW Driving Assistant Professional system, as part of the Technology Plus Pack, which offers autonomous features like intelligent cruise control with lane-keeping assistance and the ability to keep pace with flowing traffic – including making allowances for vehicles merging into your lane.
 Other innovations include autonomous emergency braking and an aid that steers into clear space if the system senses an imminent collision with a car or pedestrian.

 It’s a comprehensive safety package, as you would expect, and Euro NCAP awarded the BMW X5 a five-star safety rating when tested in 2018.
-It’s worth noting that newer rivals have since arrived, including the Range Rover Sport, which have also received a five-star rating, but have been tested under a more stringent regime that could prove even safer.
+The Mercedes GLE also received five stars and was tested under the same regime as the X5, but the GLE scored better in all areas.
+It’s worth noting that the newer Range Rover Sport, tested in 2022, also received a five-star rating, but it was rated under Euro NCAP’s latest and more stringent regime.

 Warranty

-The warranty BMW provides for all its models is competitive, if unexceptional.
-You get unlimited-mileage cover for the first three years of ownership, which is better than VW Group products that are subject to a mileage cap of 60,000 miles.
+The warranty BMW provides for all its models is competitive.
+You get unlimited mileage coverage for the first three years of ownership, which is better than VW Group products that are subject to a mileage cap of 60,000 miles.

 It’s worth mentioning that the battery fitted to the plug-in hybrid xDrive50e is subject to a separate warranty of eight years or 74,500 miles.